Mamoutou7/tensorflow/README.md

 # This repository will contain different project with tensorflow framework
-1- the first one is Fizz buzz which is a group word game for children to teach them about division.
+- Fizz buzz which is a group word game for children to teach them about division.
+- Multilabel implemented with deep learning framework tensorsorflow on Stackoverflow tags dataset.